Park Lane Stables Teddington

-Park Lane Stables are stables in Teddington, London Borough of Richmond upon Thames built around 1830 and originally conceived as a fire station when fire engines were horse drawn.
-Today the stables are run as a charity belonging to the Riding for the Disabled Association.
+Park Lane Stables are stables in Teddington, London Borough of Richmond upon Thames built around 1830 and originally developed as a fire station when fire engines were horse-drawn.
+Today the stables are run as a charity, Park Lane Stables RDA, which is a member of the Riding for the Disabled Association.
+The charity provides riding, carriage driving and therapy sessions for those with disabilities or who have a need for access to equine-based therapy.
+Park Lane Stables is also a pony club centre.

 History

 19th century

 The stables were built to house a fire station around 1830 by the Abbot of Westminster in what was then known as Alms House Road, on account of the almshouses in the street opposite the stables.

 In 1831 a parish fire engine was purchased and put in the care of the beadle, a caretaker employed by the Abbot of Westminster.
 In 1837 the Abbot gave up the land and ownership turned to the local civic parish council.

 20th century

 In the 1901 census the stables are described as 'Council Stables, Engine House [and] Council Yard', belonging to the civil parish.

 In 1950 Keith Luxford leased the stables from the council to start a riding school which became known locally as the 'Children's Riding School'.
 In the late 1950s the stables were taken over by Peter Churchill who ran horsemanship night courses and a riding school.
 By 1963 the stables were run by John Quinn.
 In 1989 ownership passed to Mr and Mrs P Dailly who continued to operate the riding school as 'Park Lane Stables'.